-Interface Design
+9.2 Interface Design

-Figure 10: Interface design
+Figure 11: Interface design

-Figure 10 above shows the basic idea of the interface design that will be presented to the stakeholders and aims to be the interface that these stakeholders will use to aid in their market decisions of Bitcoin.
+Figure 11 above shows the basic idea of the interface design that will be presented to the stakeholders and aims to be the interface that these stakeholders will use to aid in their market decisions of Bitcoin.
 The interface, although simplistic, provides all the necessary information that any of these stakeholders would need, it also provides information to allow visual comparison on how sentiment affects the hourly price of Bitcoin, represented as the two charts.
 The comparison will aid in solving the problem statement later in the conclusion of the project.

-Implementation
+10 Implementation

-This section will outline the method and process of development of this system to satisfy the chosen solution, technical specification and the problem statement.
+This section will outline the method and process of development of the system to satisfy the chosen solution, technical specification and the problem statement.
 Each section of the system will be outlined and discussed with relevant codes snippets of essential methods from the system to highlight the processing of data throughout.
+Additionally, the order in which the following sections are show was not the order in which they were developed, the order in which they are shown is to represent the order of how the data flows through the system, see section 9 - System Design for an understanding of the flow of data through the system.

-Data collection
+10.1 Data collection

-Price Time-Series Historical Data
+10.1.1 Price Time-Series Historical Data

-Historical price data were extracted from a CSV historical price tracker, Bitcoin Charts [35].
+Historical price data was extracted from a CSV historical price tracker, Bitcoin Charts [44].
 This tracker provided the historical data from the three exchanges used for Live price collection - Coinbase, Bitfinex and Gemini, since the exchanges supported the cryptocurrency.
 The data used spans from 2018-01-06 to 2019-01-06.

 '''

 1 ...

 2 coinbase = pd.read_csv('coinbase_btcusd.csv')

 3 bitfinex = pd.read_csv('bitfinex_btcusd.csv')

 4 gemini = pd.read_csv('gemini_btcusd.csv')

 5

 6 coinbase.drop(columns=["Currency", "24h Open (USD)", "24h High (USD)", "24h Low (USD)"], axis=1, inplace=True)

 7

 8 coinbase.columns = ["timestamp", "price"]

 9

 10 coinbase['timestamp'] = pd.to_datetime(coinbase['timestamp'])

 11

 12 coinbase = coinbase.set_index('timestamp').resample('1D').mean().resample('1H').mean()

 13 ... # similar code for the other 2 exchanges

 14

 15 data.set_index(coinbase['timestamp'])

 16 for i in data:

 17 data['price'] = (coinbase['price'][i] + gemini['price'][i] + bitfinex['price'][i])/3

 18

 19 data = data.fillna(method='backfill')

 20 data = data.round(3)

+21

 '''